The function of the uterus in the female reproductive system

 The female reproductive system

-The uterus is responsible for the hormonal changes within the body which allows the adaptation to the different stages of women’s reproductive life, and the reproductive function of the uterus is the menses, the implantation, the gestation, the labor & delivery.
+The uterus is responsible for the hormonal changes within the body, which allow the adaptation to the different stages of women’s reproductive life, and the reproductive function of the uterus is the menses, the implantation, the gestation, the labor, and delivery.

 The uterus is divided into three parts, the first part is the cervix which is the lower part that opens into the vagina and the second part is the main body of the uterus which called the corpus (the body), the corpus can easily expand to hold a developing baby, and the fundus which is domed upper portion.